A Class of Dimension-free Metrics for the Convergence of Empirical Measures: Application to Mean-Field Games

 for some constant $C \geq 0$, and such that $Y_t = u(t, X_t)$ $\PP$-a.s., $\forall t \in [0,T]$ and $x, x' \in \RR^d$.
 Moreover, for any $\ell \geq 1$, $\EE[\sup_{0 \leq t \leq T}\abs{X_t}^\ell] < \infty$, and the optimal cost $J$ of the limiting mean-field problem \eqref{eq:step1}--\eqref{eq:step3} is given by

-where $\hat \alpha$ is the minimizer of $H$ defined in \eqref{def:H}. \end{thm} \begin{proof} The existence of solution to \eqref{def:FBSDE} and related estimates follow from \cite[Theorem 2]{carmona2013probabilistic}, because the assumptions therein are satisfied using Theorem~\ref{thm: iid} (a) based on the Wasserstein distance and GMMD.
+where $\hat \alpha$ is the minimizer of $H$ defined in \eqref{def:H}. \end{thm} \begin{proof} The existence of solution to \eqref{def:FBSDE} and related estimates follow from \cite[Theorem 2]{carmona2013probabilistic}, because the assumptions therein are satisfied using Theorem~\ref{thm: iid} (a) based on the Wasserstein metric and our proposed IPM.
 The statement on $J$ is a consequence of the stochastic maximum principle when the frozen flow of measures is $\MCL({X_t})$, for instance see \cite[Theorem 1]{carmona2013probabilistic}. \end{proof}

 \begin{thm} Let $(X_t, Y_t, Z_t)$ be a solution of \eqref{def:FBSDE}, $u$ be the corresponding FBSDE value function, and $\mu_t = \MCL({X_t})$ be the marginal probability measure, then

 where $X_t^i$ follows \eqref{def:Xt} with strategy $\bar\alpha_t^{n,i}$: